PixelDog/mTrade/README.md

 4) Edit the DB configuration in config/config.ini with your DB name, User and Password.

-Your endpoint for POSTed messages will be:
+WHAT ABOUT THE DATA?
+You can POST some data to the following endpoint:

 your-site-url/your-mTrade-directory/Exchange

-Messages should be posted in the following example JSON format:
+Messages should be posted with fields/values represented in the following example JSON format:

 {"userId": "134256", "currencyFrom": "EUR", "currencyTo": "GBP", "amountSell": 1000, "amountBuy": 747.10, "rate": 0.7471, "timePlaced" : "24-10-15 10:27:44", "originatingCountry" : "FR"}

+You can some data with f3 using the mock method, example:
+// send some mock data
+$this->f3->mock('POST /Exchange',array('{"userId": "134256", "currencyFrom": "EUR", "currencyTo": "GBP", "amountSell": 1000, "amountBuy": 747.10, "rate": 0.7471, "timePlaced" : "24-10-15 10:27:44", "originatingCountry" : "FR"}'));

+OR

+create some rows with PHP myAdmin or SQL Pro :-)

+VIEW:
-To view the data, you will visit:
+To view the data and visualization, you will visit:

 your-site-url/your-mTrade-directory/